ethz-asl/rotors_simulator/README.md

 RotorS
 ===============

-RotorS is a UAV gazebo simulator.
+RotorS is a MAV gazebo simulator.

 Installation Instructions